particle-iot/docs/src/content/workshops/particle-101-workshop/debugging.md

 <br />
 2. Now that you’re setup on the hardware side, let’s start a debugging session and cover some Workbench basics.
 Make sure your project from this workshop is open in Workbench.
 Click the *bug* icon in the VS Code / Workbench sidebar to open the debug sidebar.
 <br /><br />
-3. Click the debug configurations dropdown and select the *Particle Debugger (Argon, Boron/BSoM, Xenon)* option.
+3. Click the debug configurations dropdown and select the *Particle Debugger (Argon or Boron)* option.

   ![](/assets/images/workshops/particle-101/03/DebugMenu.png)
 <br />